TWhiteShadow/SimonSays/README.md

 ## Customization

-To customize the game (e.g., modify colors, sounds, or animations), you can edit the following files:
+To customize the game (e.g., modify colors, animations, or game speed), you can edit the following files:

 - **Colors and Styles:** `style.css`
 - **Game Logic and Settings:** `script.js`

-- **Sound Files:** Customize sound effects by replacing audio files in the `sounds` directory.
+## Clear High Scores

+The game now includes a **Clear High Scores** button in the high scores section.

+- **Purpose:** Use the button to reset all saved high scores in local storage.
+- **How to Use:** Click on the "Clear High Scores" button.
+This will:
+  - Delete all saved high score data.
+  - Update the high scores display to show a "No scores available" message.

+### Example

+Here’s how the Clear High Scores button appears:

+[Clear High Scores]

+When clicked, it resets all high scores instantly.

+---

 Enjoy the game and have fun challenging your memory! 🎉